rutaolta/varcaller/README.md

 # About

-Pipeline gets assembly in fasta format, and reads in fq format as default (can be changed in config/default.yaml).
+Pipeline gets assembly in fasta format, and reads in fq format as default (can be changed in `config/default.yaml`).
-As an output it generates ... .
+As an output it generates ... (pipeline is in progress).

 All general results you can find in `data_output` folder.